 How Badly Do You Need Antivirus Software?

 In 2020 the world spent over one trillion dollars due to cybercrime.
-That’s a sum that can build almost 9,000 hospitals in the U.S. (assuming an average cost of $112 million each.
+That’s a sum that can build almost 9,000 hospitals in the U.S. – assuming an average cost of $112 million each.
 And this is not even considering the longtail cost of cyber attacks – which is hard to estimate.

 From the early years that saw the Ping-Pong virus, computer viruses have been similar to their biological counterparts.
 They have evolved significantly and pose an ever-growing threat to businesses and individuals.